Google Shared Drive File Integration with Simpplr

 Note: As of the Laki release, you can enable multiple domains for your Google Drive and Google Calendar integrations with Simpplr.
 To learn more, see this article.

 App managers can integrate Google Drive with their Simpplr intranet.
 Until Google Drive is integrated with Simpplr, your Site owners and Content managers will not be able to access My Drive and/or Shared Drives.
-To integrate Google Drive with Simpplr:
+To integrate Google Drive with Simpplr at the app level:

-2. Go to the Integrations tab and select File management.
+3. Go to the Integrations tab and select File management.
+Check the box for Google Drive. google drive conenct app level new.gif

-4. Choose to enable sharing from shared drives and My Drive, or enable sharing from My Drive (see My Drive and Shared drives).
+4. Choose Enable sharing from shared drives and My Drive, or Enable sharing from My Drive (see My Drive-only article here).Google drive app level connect new 12.png

-5. Choose your org’s access permissions (see Access permissions).
+5. Choose your org’s access permissions (see Access permissions section above).

 6. Click Save.
 Google Drive is now integrated with Simpplr.